ConductionNL/waardepapieren-service/README.md

 Installation
 ----

-For deployment to clusters we use Helm 3.
+For deployment to kubernetes clusters we use Helm 3.

 For an in depth installation guide you can refer to the [installation guide](INSTALLATION.md).